Combinators

 Overrides the current argv that is passed to the jailed executable.

-By default argv is set to noescape "$@"
+By default argv is set to noescape "$@" which will forward whatever

 arguments are provided to the wrapper script at runtime.
 Calling this